 5. Are there any tax implications surrounding residency in South Africa?

-South Africa is, however, retiree tax friendly.
+South Africa is, however, tax-friendly for retirees.
 It has in place numerous double taxation agreements, no tax on foreign sourced pensions schemes and a very low capital gains tax rate (which is great for those with capital).